actionframework/actionframework/README.md

 ActionFramework is a web application framework for Ruby.
 It's meant for rapid and fun development of your application.

-Because of that it is easy understable and easy to use and customize.
+Because of that it is easy understandable and easy to use and customize.
 Want some documentation?
 Read the source code.

 # Requirements